-- A. Phase I - I. Phase I is defined as the earlier of the following: - a.
-The issuance of the 200th Certificate of Occupancy in Parcel A, or, - b.
+A. Phase I

+- I. Phase I is defined as the earlier of the following: - a.
+The issuance of the 200th Certificate of Occupancy in Parcel A, or, b.
 Commencement of construction within any portion of Parcel B - II.
-Prior reaching the above threshold the following shall occur: a.
+Prior reaching the above threshold the following shall occur: - a.
 The Applicant shall participate in a cost sharing of up to 50% of the cost to construct of a roundabout at the intersection of William Burgess Boulevard and Harts Road.
-The total cost incurred by the appliat the intersection of William Burgess Boulevard and Harts Koad.
-The total cost incurred by the appli-cant shall not exceeds \$402,000.
+The total cost incurred by the applicant shall not exceeds \$402,000.
 If ROW is necessary to construct the roundabout the land shall be reserved in Parcel B and Parcel C respectively.
 The County may choose, at the County's sole discretion, to not participate in the cost sharing of the roundabout.
 If the County chooses not to participate, the Applicant shall not be required to construct the roundabout until such time as the County is prepared to provide their share of the cost.
 Nothing herein shall prevent the Applicant or the County from constructing the roundabout earlier than the 200th CO if the County or Applicant desire to provide for the full cost of construction.
-If the County chooses to not participate in the cost share for the roundabout the applicant/owner shall only be required to construct the minimum improvements (i.e. turn lanes, signalization, etc)as deemed necessary by a traffic study.
+If the County chooses to not participate in the cost share for the roundabout the applicant/owner shall only be required to construct the minimum improvements (i.e. turn lanes, signalization, etc) as deemed necessary by a traffic study.